-C:\example path will be called instead of the Windows system "net" when "net" is executed from the command-line.
+C:\example path will be called instead of the system's legitimate executable at

 Find and eliminate path interception weaknesses in program configuration files, scripts, the PATH environment variable, services, and in shortcuts by surrounding PATH variables with quotation marks when functions allow for them.
 Be aware of the search order Windows uses for executing or loading binaries and use fully qualified paths wherever appropriate.

 Clean up old Windows Registry keys when software is uninstalled to avoid keys with no associated legitimate binaries.
 Periodically search for and correct or report path interception weaknesses on systems that may have been introduced using custom or available tools that report software using insecure path configurations.

 Adversaries will likely need to place new binaries in locations to be executed through this weakness.
 Identify and block potentially malicious software executed path interception by using application control tools, like Windows Defender Application Control, AppLocker, or Software Restriction Policies where appropriate.

 Ensure that proper permissions and directory access control are set to deny users the ability to write files to the top-level directory

 Monitor for newly constructed files for files named after partial directories and in locations that may be searched for common processes through the environment variable, or otherwise should not be user writable.
 Also, monitor file creation for programs that are named after Windows system programs or programs commonly executed without a path (such as "findstr," "net," and "python").
 If this activity occurs outside of known administration activity, upgrades, installations, or patches, then it may be suspicious.